What is The New Normal is Digital

 The potential benefits of remote work are tremendous.
 Increased flexibility, faster technology, and the elimination of legacy boundaries often lead to quantifiably better outcomes for employees, customers, and ultimately, the business.

 However, this isn’t guaranteed.
-In many cases, the difference between success and failure relates to the tools and strategies enterprises deploy to support a working world that is increasingly comprised of remote and distributed workers.
+In many cases, the difference between success and failure relates to the tools and strategies of enterprises.
+That deploys to support a working world that is increasingly comprised of remote and distributed workers.

 One of the biggest changes was the global acceleration of digital adoption.